 The waterfalls were in Laguna and we started our quest at 3:00 AM.
 We were on the road for more or less two hours.
 We had breakfast first and then we started to trek.
 It was easy at first, but the trail became difficult and steep as minutes passed by and after an hour, we reached Hulugan Falls.
 It’s majestic!
-First waterfall I’ve seen and there were other people swimming too.
-According to our tour guide, it was only discovered last October 2015 and after it was featured to two local tv shows, people came to see it.
+First waterfall I’ve seen and there were other people swimming, too.
+According to our tour guide, it was only discovered last October 2015 and after it was featured in two local TV shows, people came to see it.

 We then trekked another steep and muddy trail.
 It was hard and tiring!
-It was a sunny day but what more if it was raining?
+It was a sunny day, but what more if it was raining?
 Geez!
 After almost 45 minutes, we reached Talay Falls.
 To see the waterfall up close, one has to climb the boulders.
-The space was limited we had to wait for our turns because there were group of people who came before us.
+The space was limited we had to wait for our turn because there were groups of people who came before us.

 To reach the third waterfall, we had to climb boulders with a rope.
-After that, you’d walk in a branch of tree the locals provided or else you’d be walking in waters.
+After that, you’d walk into a branch of a tree the locals provided or else you’d be walking in the waters.
 Another rock climbing and you’d reach the Hidden Falls.
-We saw two people dove to get near the waterfall.
+We saw two people dove on the waters to get near the waterfall.
 By the way, I do not know how to swim so there’s no way I could go near it even if I wanted to.
 Haha!

 After the three waterfalls, we went back to our starting point to have lunch and we took some rest for we had one waterfall left to go to.
 We had some bibingka (which was sooo good!) and coconut juice the locals were selling.
 We bought two bottles of pure honey, too, to bring home.